docker/docs/release-notes/docker-compose.md

 - Added support for `scale` in service definitions.
 The configuration's value can be overridden using the `--scale` flag in `docker-compose up`.
-  Please note that the `scale` command is disabled for this file format
+  The `scale` command is disabled for this file format

 #### Compose file version 2.x